syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/legend.md

 ## Arrow page navigation

-By default, the page number will be enabled while legend paging.
-Now, the page number can be disabled and also the left and right arrows gets rendered for page navigation.
-To render the arrow page navigation, the [`EnablePages`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DLegendSettings.html#Syncfusion_EJ2_Charts_Chart3DLegendSettings_EnablePages) propert should be set to `false`.
+The page number will always be visible while using legend paging.
+It is now possible to disable the page number and enable page navigation with the left and right arrows.
+The [`EnablePages`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DLegendSettings.html#Syncfusion_EJ2_Charts_Chart3DLegendSettings_EnablePages) property needs to be set to **false** in order to render the arrow page navigation.

 {% if page.publishingplatform == "aspnet-core" %}